-Pruning tree branches will shape the tree, reduce the height and thin to let more light penetrate.
-We will remove dead and diseased wood, which avoids damage to buildings and vehicles and improves the view.
+Pruning tree branches will shape the tree, reduce the height and thin the canopy.
+This works to let more light through allowing other areas of the tree to flourish.
+While pruning, we always routinely remove dead and diseased wood.
+This process, known as ‘dead-wooding’, reduces the risk of deadwood falling in high winds which may cause damage to buildings and vehicles, and helps the health of the tree.

-Is the removal of lower branches to allow additional light to penetrate and clear space.
-This can allow greater access below the tree, improve views and allow more light to lower levels allowing other plants and trees to flourish.
-It can be done gradually over several years if necessary.
+In this process, lower branches are removed to allow additional light to penetrate and clear space.
+This can allow greater access below the tree and improve views.
+With more light under the tree other plants can flourish.
+Crown lifting can be done gradually over several years if necessary.

-arriedout to prevent any issues with falling debris, often of concern in high risk areas such as over roads, footpaths, or public locations.
-Deadwood removal involves climbing around the canopy and removal all dead branches which may eventually fall.
+Falling debris in high risk areas such as childrens play areas, over roads, footpaths or public locations can be a problem.
+Deadwood removal involves climbing around the canopy and removing any dead branches which may eventually fall.

-If the tree is protected and poses a risk to you or your property, then we are able to apply to the council under an exemption for dead or dangerous tree works and therefore not have to wait for consent to be granted.
+If the tree is protected and poses an immediate risk to you or your property, then we are able to apply to the council under an exemption for dead or dangerous tree works and therefore not have to wait for consent to be granted.